-20 Apr Traveling While On Dialysis
+20 Apr Patient Stories: Traveling while on Dialysis

 Many people love to travel in the summer but for some kidney patients the added challenge of dialysis or a regular medication regime can make travel seem overwhelming.

 In the late summer of 2013, my former college roommate won free tickets to a weekend long musical festival.
 Knowing my intense love of the performers he invited me to join him.
 I live in New York and the event was in Philadelphia.
 Easy road trip except for one thing: I was on dialysis.
 I had two choices: 1) forgo the festival and live with regret or 2) pack my car up with a 35-pound peritoneal dialysis machine, other heavy bags of dialysis solution, tubing and various supplies and go.

 Missing a free concert wasn’t an option, really.
 I immediately booked a hotel just outside Philadelphia and days later my friend and I were asking the hotel concierge for a hotel cart to help bring all my dialysis supplies to our room.
 I performed 10 hours of Peritoneal Dialysis nightly in a hotel 150 miles from my home for three consecutive evenings.
 The music festival was as amazing as I had anticipated.
 I made dialysis work for me, not the other way around.

 When my husband and I met, his transplanted kidney had just failed and he was back on dialysis.
 We knew there would be challenges ahead of us but we knew we could get through anything together.